A Complete Guide To The Jewish Ghetto Rome

 Join a guided walking tour

-The Jewish Ghetto is a relatively small area in Rome terms, and while you can certainly explore it independently (I have done that many times myself!) having a guide will certainly help you putting what you see in perspective and giving it significance.
+The Jewish Ghetto is a relatively small area in Rome terms, and while you can certainly explore it independently (I have done that many times myself!), having a guide will help you put what you see in perspective and give it significance.

 Jewish Ghetto Rome